quantixed/imagej-macros/README.md

 The routine is intelligent enough to recognise vertical and horizontal montages and to compile them left-to-right or top-to-bottom as appropriate.

+Again, a text file is saved with the resulting compilation image so that you know which images went where.

 ![fm0010](img/screenshot10.png)

 Your compilation will save back in the same directory as the montages.
 Note that you can use this macro to make one compilation and then use it again to add more montages (extra rows) or other compilations.
 Very large compilation can be built this way.

 ![fm0011](img/screenshot11.png)

-Note that **results from Figure Maker are saved as 300 ppi TIFF** ready for use in Illustrator or equivalent software.
+Note that **results from Figure Maker are saved as a flat 300 ppi RGB TIFF** ready for use in Illustrator or equivalent software.

+Important note about scale bars.
+The code suggests a pixel size for use in the scale bar.
+If the scaling of your images is incorrect, then the scale bar will be the wrong size. **If the dialog box says 0.069, double-check your original image for scaling information**, 0.069 is the "pixel size" for a 300 ppi image, i.e. the scaling no longer relates to the original image.
+Bottom line is: **make sure you know the pixel size of your images before adding any scale bars.**

 #### Figures the quantixed way